Important Types of Content to Reach Google Position Zero

 Lists, tables, and text that compare two or more items create great, citational content.
 Finding topics is easy to reach.
 You can write about the pros and cons, link-building tools, differences, and the like.
 This type of content is often easier to format because it is easily tabular.

-You can simply bookmark your page using the <table> tag and not be afraid to add relevant information as much as you can.
+You can simply bookmark your page using the <table> tag and not be afraid to add as much relevant information as you can.
 If your page is in the zero position of Google, Google will handle this information and make a simplified version of your table for its prominent Answer.

 Severe fluctuations